Oil Supply Outstrips Demand: Oil Headed Lower 2016

 2. Simultaneously, proponents of the Peak Oil theory, who argued that prices could only rise, have gone silent.
 Instead of oil production peaking, there is currently an abundance of oil available.

-3. Just as the oil market collapsed when many expected higher prices, it is likely that oil will stabilize in 2016, contrary to expectations of a continuous decline.
+3. Just as the oil market collapsed when many expected higher prices, oil is likely to stabilize in 2016, contrary to expectations of a continuous decline.

 4. Having breached multiple levels of support, oil will likely need to trade sideways for an extended period before there is any chance of a significant upward breakout.